astrofra/couloir14/README.md

 ## Reception

-_Couloir14 ranked 2nd at VIP 2001 demoparty, in France._
+:mega: _Couloir14 ranked 2nd at VIP 2001 demoparty, in France._

 - "I much enjoyed the atmosphere and soundtrack in Couloir14.
 Code and graphics blend very well.
 Must see! 👍" - **demoDude**